 Connecticut Food Bank’s Kids’ BackPack Program offers a simple solution to a basic need that is not adequately met for many Connecticut children – food.
-Chronic hunger has an overall affect on the health and education of one in six Connecticut children.
+Chronic hunger has an overall affect on the health and education of one in five Connecticut children.
 The Kids’ BackPack Program provides children with weekend access to healthy food that helps them learn and grow.

 By partnering with local public school systems, teachers and staff, Connecticut Food Bank can identify students who are food insecure and provide them with kid-friendly food that is discreetly distributed at school at the end of each week.
 Through the Kids’ BackPack Program, we hope that weekends without adequate nourishment are no longer an issue for children in households where sufficient and consistent food supplies fall short of what is needed.